arkworks-rs/marlin/README.md

 * an **algebraic holographic proof**
 * a **polynomial commitment scheme**

 The first ingredient is provided as part of this library, and is an efficient algebraic holographic proof for R1CS (a generalization of arithmetic circuit satisfiability supported by many argument systems).
-The second ingredient is imported from [`poly-commit`](https://github.com/scipr-lab/poly-commit).
-See [the Marlin paper][marlin] for evaluation details.
+The second ingredient is imported from [`poly-commit`](https://github.com/arkworks-rs/poly-commit).
+See below for evaluation details.

 ## Build guide